Red Sea–Dead Sea Access: Safi-Aqaba Highway

-The Safi-Aqaba Highway is a highway at Jordan side of the Jordan–Israel border.
-Totaling 187 km in length, it connects Safi, the south end of Dead Sea to Aqaba, the north point of Red Sea.
-RSEA started the project in 1974 and finished it 1977.
+The Safi-Aqaba Highway is a highway on the Jordan side of the Jordan–Israel border.
+Totaling 187 km in length, it connects Safi, on the south end of the Dead Sea, with Aqaba, on the north end of the Red Sea.
+RSEA started the project in 1974 and finished it in 1977.

-Lo Chien-Ning, chief engineer, was assigned to oversee the engineering.
-All engineers, mechanics, operators—74 expatriates—were selected from RSEA's job site at Taiwan (ROC), Africa, Saudi Arabia and Thailand.
-There are also over 200 local operators, laborers from Jordan, Egypt, Palestine, Syria, Yemen, etc. The working schedule should follow Muslim's custom regarding the warship bell and festival of Ramadan and Hajj.
+The Taiwanese engineer Lo Chien-Ning was assigned to lead the project.
+All engineers, mechanics, operators—74 expatriates—were selected from RSEA's job sites in Taiwan, Africa, Saudi Arabia and Thailand.
+The project also employed over 200 laborers from countries in the region, including Jordan, Egypt, Palestine, Syria, and Yemen.
+The work schedule was designed to accommodate Muslim religious practices, including prayer times and the festivals of Ramadan and the Hajj.

-There was rarely life of animals and plants along the construction route.
+The route was sparsely populated by plants and animals.
 During the construction, the engineering group and equipment were moved in from Aqaba to form a new town in the desert, the lowest place in the world.